MANSA: Learning Fast and Slow in Multi-Agent Systems: Experiments

-\textbf{6.1.
-Can MANSA learn to use CL less frequently in settings where CL is not required?} For this experiment, we first studied MANSA in two normal-form (matrix) games: a \emph{coordination} game (specifically the Assurance Game) and the Non-Monotonic Team Game presented in \citet{rashid2018qmix}.
+\subsection{Can MANSA learn to use CL less frequently in settings where CL is not required?}

+For this experiment, we first studied MANSA in two normal-form (matrix) games: a \emph{coordination} game (specifically the Assurance Game) and the Non-Monotonic Team Game presented in \citet{rashid2018qmix}.
 We modified the reward function of the Assurance Game with a parameter $\alpha \in[0,1]$, as shown in Table \ref{table:normal_form_game_rewards}.
 For $\alpha =0$, the reward function degenerates to the reward function of the standard Assurance game, while for $\alpha =1$, each agent gets a reward of $10$ irrespective of the other agent's action, that is, the game is completely decoupled.
 Similarly, in the non-monotonic team game, $\alpha$ parameterises the degree to which the reward structure of the game is non-monotonic.
 In this modified game, $\alpha=0$ represents a normal form game with a monotonic reward while $\alpha=1$ represents a non-monotonic reward function.

 Fig. \ref{figure:normal_form_games} shows plots of $\alpha$ versus the number of calls to CL.
 In both games, higher values of $\alpha$ ought to result in less usage of CL, and as expected, as $\alpha$ increases, calls to the CL decrease and MANSA shows greater dependence on IL for training.
-This suggests MANSA is capable of selectively utilising CL with a high degree of granularity.
-This experiment provides empirical evidence that MANSA exercises thriftiness in its usage of CL in environments with no strong coordination element.
+This suggests MANSA is capable of selectively using CL with a high degree of granularity.
+It also provides strong evidence MANSA exercises thriftiness in its usage of CL in environments with no strong coordination aspect.

 We next investigated MANSA's ability modulate its use of CL in LBF Foraging-8x8-2p-2f-coop-v1, a dynamic setting with many states and agents.
 To do this, we isolated three configurations of the LBF task that have strongly, medium and weakly coupled reward functions i.e. for the agents to solve the task, each case requires a specific level of coordination by the agents.
 The weakest case is a setting in which each food item can be collected by just one agent; in the medium level, collecting each food item requires two agents to coordinate while in the strongest level, collecting each food item needs all agents to coordinate.
 For each case we measured the total number of CL calls made by MANSA over the course of training.
 As shown in Fig. \ref{fig:lbf_level_calls}, as the level of required coordination increases (from weak to strong), MANSA increases the number of CL calls to promote learning policies capable of coordination among the agents during their training phase.